solidpixel/aniblock/tutorials/02_blockanimation/tutorial.md

 In this tutorial we'll look at the five main types of block animation that are available: show, hide, moves, changes in width, and changes in height.
-For sake of brevity we include the show and hide animations in the sections for the other three, as they are both relatively simple.
+For sake of brevity I include the show and hide animations in the sections explaining the others, as they are relatively simple.

 Full source code for this sample can be found [here](./).

-_**Note:** The source code for this sample is a good example for how to create and animate multiple separate `Scenes` simultaneously by using multiple `svg` containers._
+_**Note:** The source code for this sample shows how to create and animate multiple `Scenes` simultaneously by using multiple `svg` containers._

 Move animations
 ===============